chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_napari.md

 ```

 After installing these two plugins, you should be able open tomograms from the data portal in both the MRC and OME-zarr formats.
+The simplest way to open local files and directories in napari is to drag and drop them from your operating systems file explorer onto napari's main canvas.

 TODO: screenshots on how to open files in napari.